KITPraktomatTeam/Praktomat/README.md

 Python 2.7
 ==========
-  Unfortunately, Praktomat currently requires Python 2.7
+  The Praktomat currently requires Python 2.7

   On Ubuntu 11.04, Python2.7 is installed by default, but you may need to install the packages